darchr/gem5art-experiments/README.md

 This README describes how to run different experiments with gem5art step-by-step and points to the detailed documentation on these experiments as well.

-**Note:** The user should make sure to create a local git repository containing all files for a particular experiment (from this repository), and add a remote to that repository as well.
+**Note:** The user should make sure to create a local git repository containing all files for a particular experiment (which can be accessed from this repository), and add a remote to that repository as well.

 The commands to do this: